lym-afla/Encar/docs/CONFIGURATION.md

 monitoring:
   check_interval_minutes: 10  # How often to check for new listings
   max_pages_to_scan: 5  # Maximum pages to scan per cycle
-  notification_threshold: 5  # Alert if views < this number
   quick_scan_interval_minutes: 2  # Quick scan interval for urgent listings
 ```